1 Soil spectroscopy

 Given that each soil spectral library that was imported into the OSSL used distinct procedures for analytically determining reference values, the incompatibility has been a subject of internal discussion in this project.
 Some global initiatives have been facing this same issue in their soil databases but there still no clear or full consensus on how to harmonize those different methods.
 This has been a topic of great discussion and research development at the Global Soil Partnership’s Global Soil Laboratory Network (GLOSOLAN).

-takes into account the original methods employed in each dataset but tries to initially fit them to two reference lists: KSSL Guidance – Laboratory Methods and Manuals and ISO standards.
+In order to maximize transparency, for now, we have decided to produce two different levels for the OSSL database.
+Level 0 takes into account the original methods employed in each dataset but tries to initially fit them to two reference lists: KSSL Guidance – Laboratory Methods and Manuals and ISO standards.
 A copy of the KSSL procedures and coding scheme is archived in ossl-imports.

-, where those common properties sharing different methods are converted to a target method using some publicly available transformation rule, or in the worst scenario, they are naively binded or kept separated to produce its specific model.
+If a reference method does not fall in any previous method, then we create a new variable sharing at least a common property and unit.
+A final harmonization takes place in the OSSL Level 1, where those common properties sharing different methods are converted to a target method using some publicly available transformation rule, or in the worst scenario, they are naively binded or kept separated to produce its specific model.
 All the implementations are documented in the ossl-import/ossl_level0_to_level1_soillab_harmonization.csv repository.

 In addition, GLOSOLAN’s Standard Operating Procedures (SOPs) list four groups of soil variables of interest to international soil spectroscopy projects: